Norway says may impose border controls if asylum inflows surge

 "It depends on the numbers that arrive.
 If they were to increase significantly or we believe we don't have sufficient control of our entry points, then we'll have to impose border controls.
 That's something we're continuously considering."

-Tens of thousands of migrants from Syria and other countries are travelling to the Nordic region to seek asylum, especially in neighbouring Sweden, which has one of Europe's most open policies on immigration.
+Tens of thousands of migrants from Syria and other countries are traveling to the Nordic region to seek asylum, especially in neighboring Sweden, which has one of Europe's most open policies on immigration.

 EU outsider Norway, a member of the borderless Schengen area, had originally expected to receive 11,000 applications in 2015 but earlier this week said it was now more likely that 16,000-20,000 would come and that the final number could turn out to be even higher.